beynar/edytor/README.md

 ## Testing

+I'm welcome to any contribution to improve the testing.
+In the end, every block operation should be tested.
-I've implemented a custom jsx parser to test the editor.
+I've implemented a custom jsx parser to simplify testing the editor.

 So instead of defining the value as a json object, you can define the value as a jsx element.